 What is Quality of Inventory?

-Inventory refers to all goods and materials that are held in-store by a business with the goal of selling them for a profit or for use in the production process of finished goods.
+Inventory refers to all goods and materials that are held by a business with the goal of selling them for a profit or for use in the production process of finished goods.
 In the manufacturing industry, inventory may be used to refer to the raw materials, the semi-finished products, or the finished products.

 On the other hand, the service industry does not keep a physical inventory.
 Instead, inventory in the service industry is intangible, and it includes all the information collected by the business before completing a sale transaction.

 Manufacturers must manage inventory held in their warehouse as part of their ongoing operations.
 They must put proper inventory management systems in place for different types of inventory, such as raw material inventory, work-in-progress inventory, and finished goods inventory.

 When storing inventory, businesses must consider the possibility that inventory may get spoiled or go out of demand if stored for too long.
 Therefore, businesses must take measures to make sure that the inventory stored in the business is sufficient to meet the current manufacturing or sales needs.
 Implementing proper inventory control measures ensures the long-term stability of the company, and the production process will run smoothly without interruption due to stock-outs.